ractivejs/ractivejs.github.io/docs/plugins.md

 ## Using

-You can invoke one or more decorators on your elements by using a decorator directive.
-Arguments are optional.
-Argument-less decorators can simply use the directive without value.
-Decorators with arguments take a comma-separated set of expressions that resolve to the element's context.
+One or more decorators can be added to an element via the `as-*` directive.
+Arguments are passed to the decorator function by supplying comma-separated expressions as values.
+These expressions will become the second argument and onwards of the transition function.

 ```html
 <!-- without arguments -->